Real-Time Sync: From HTTP to Reactive Backends

 (verified platform)

-GDPR Considerations for Managed Cloud: Convex is a US company.
-If you use the hosted cloud solution, this involves a third-country transfer, which requires a Data Processing Agreement (DPA) and an assessment of Standard Contractual Clauses (Art.
+GDPR considerations for the Managed Cloud: Convex is a US company.
+Using the hosted cloud means a third-country transfer, which calls for a Data Processing Agreement (DPA) and an assessment of the Standard Contractual Clauses (Art.
 46 GDPR).
-For many applications, this is entirely sufficient – it only becomes critical for highly sensitive data (health data, financial data) or if authorities/regulated industries have strict on-premise requirements.
+For many applications that is perfectly adequate; it only becomes a sticking point with highly sensitive data (health or financial records) or where authorities and regulated industries impose strict on-premise requirements.

-Recommendation: For most web apps (B2B SaaS, content platforms, e-commerce), the Managed Cloud with a DPA is fully GDPR-compliant.
-Self-hosting is primarily worthwhile for: banking/healthcare, government authorities, companies with an explicit on-premise policy.
+Recommendation: for most web apps (B2B SaaS, content platforms, e-commerce), the Managed Cloud with a DPA is fully GDPR-compliant.
+Self-hosting mainly pays off for banking and healthcare, public authorities, and companies with an explicit on-premise policy.

 Fully Managed Backend-as-a-Service

-Convex takes over the entire infrastructure: hosting, scaling, monitoring, updates, and disaster recovery.
+Convex runs the entire infrastructure for you: hosting, scaling, monitoring, updates, and disaster recovery.

 Advantages: